slawqo/neutron-heater/roles/heater_run/README.md

-Heater_deploy
+Heater_run
 =============

-This role runs neutron-heater installed in the the specified virtual environment to create resources in neutron
+This role runs podman container with neutron-heater to create Neutron resources in the cloud

 Role Variables
 --------------